vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 2 Set config file

- Create config.yml in any directory, the content is as follows
+ Create config.yml in any directory, the content is as follows:

 ```Plain
 {